innat/kaggle/Digit Recognizer/README.md

 However, at the moment **CapsNets** is still under development.
 To get the intuition of this network **Aurélien Géron** ( one of my favorite author ) made a awesome [intro video](https://www.youtube.com/watch?v=pPN8d0E3900) on it.

-## About this repositories<br>
-This is nothing like serious project.
-Just curiously wanted to see the working procedure of **CapsNet** archtecture on image classification and yes, I traditionally choose **MNIST** dataset.

 ## Usages<br>
 Right now, there're two folders.
 Namely,